 Give yourself some space and grace to adjust.
 Adjusting to your loved one moving in with you will take time.
 This is a big emotional and practical change and is hard on even the healthiest of relationships.
 So, be patient with yourself, your spouse/partner, your children, and your loved one.

 Try to avoid major life events or purchases during this time of transition (job change, room renovation or addition, big vacation, even a new diet).
 Avoiding these during this transition will help ensure your own esteem and success.
-Put making other major changes on hold for a few months.
+Making major changes should be put on hold for a few months.

 Most importantly...
 Expect the unexpected.
 And, unfortunately, there is no way to elaborate on that or make any predictions.
 Examples may be kitchen accidents, important events missed or forgotten, an added expense, a health crisis, or something breaking.